Initial test for low testosterone diagnosis

 Low testosterone is a common condition that men can be born with or develop due to age, stress, disease, physical trauma, an unhealthy lifestyle or environmental factors.

 Men with low testosterone often report low mood, irritability, fatigue, anxiety, reduced libido or difficulty achieving an erection.
 Other common symptoms include brain fog, lack of motivation, low confidence, difficulty losing weight and difficulty gaining muscle.
+These symptoms may also be caused by stress, diet, sleep apnoea or other medical conditions.
+Our blood test helps rule out hormones so you can find the root cause.

 Research has confirmed that testosterone counts in men are significantly lower than they were just a few decades ago.
-One in four men over the age of 30 may have abnormally low testosterone levels according to scientific studies.*
+One in four men over the age of 30 may have abnormally low testosterone levels according to scientific studies.1

 Around the age of 30 testosterone levels naturally begin to decline, but it’s usually a very gradual process.
 For most men, testosterone levels drop between one to two percent each year from the age of 35.
 Free testosterone levels also drop considerably as men age, making TD even more common.
 An increase in obesity, hormone-disrupting environmental chemicals, and anabolic steroid use is also making testosterone deficiency in younger men more prevalent than ever.